Devanshukoli/my-odinproject-journey/log.md

 - Trying out bunch of *js-exercises* regarding this *Tests*.
 Looks fun~

 ## Date: 6-Jan-2025
 - Continue on practicing *Test* part of arrays.

+## Date: 7-Jan-2025
+- Again.
+Continuing practcing the *Test* part of arrays.